-Verifying a child's home address
+Why do we verify a child's home address?

 We verify application addresses to ensure that only entitled pupils are offered places.
-We are required to do this by law, and it is not a reflection on whether or not we believe a child's living arrangements to be genuine.
+We are required to do this by law, and it is not a reflection on whether we believe a child's living arrangements to be genuine.
 The verification process is outlined in more detail in Section 4.

-Any school place obtained by deception, deliberate misinformation, or withholding of facts will be considered fraudulent, and you may face prosecution under a number of fraud legislations.
-We are required to withdraw the school place, even if the child has already started at the school, in all cases of fraud.
+Any school place obtained by deception, deliberate misinformation, or withholding of facts will be considered fraudulent, and you may face prosecution under several fraud legislations.
+We are also required to withdraw the school place and re-evaluate the application at the lowest appropriate criteria and distance.
 Any school place obtained by deception is deemed unfair, as another child is being deliberately denied their lawful claim to that place.

+2.5.
 Step 5: Submitting your application